CGAL/cgal-web/_posts/2025-06-13-autorefine-and-snap.md

 for a wide range of applications</b>.</p>

 <br>
-<h3>First half of the Solution: Autorefinement of Triangle Soups</h3>
+<h3>First Half of the Solution: Autorefinement of Triangle Soups</h3>

 <p>A question often asked by users was whether CGAL's Boolean operations
 (see <a href="https://doc.cgal.org/latest/Polygon_mesh_processing/index.html#title16">Corefinement